Frequently Asked Questions

 No, dancers wins and placements are not counted towards moving up or ranking points with UDO

-3) Can I qualify for Worlds, Europeans or Six Nations at an affiliated event?
+3) Can I qualify for Worlds, Europeans or British Dance Festival at an affiliated event?

 Qualifications are generally not granted at affiliated events, however on some occasions a wildcard offer may be given, any qualification opportunities will be promoted alongside the event.
 If in doubt, please contact the event organiser.